CameronBrooks11/camscortex/journals/daily-note-2025-09-21.md

   - I could have stayed on task better while working on robotic manipulators
 - Actionable adjustment for tomorrow:
   - Set a timer for focused work sessions and take short breaks in between to maintain concentration

+[Companies to Apply to Post-Graduation]: <../Companies to Apply to Post-Graduation> "Companies to Apply to Post-Graduation"